stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/02-database-repository.md

 > NOTE: That the class is annotated with the @Repository annotation.
 This is a feature of Spring that makes it possible to avoid a lot of boiler plate code and only write the implementation details for this data repository.
 It also makes it very easy to switch to another data storage, like a NoSQL database.

+Similar to above, inject a handle to a runtime JDBC template which will handle queries to the database:

 <pre class="file" data-filename="src/main/java/com/redhat/coolstore/service/ProductRepository.java" data-target="insert" data-marker="//TODO: Autowire the jdbcTemplate here">
     @Autowired
     private JdbcTemplate jdbcTemplate;
 </pre>

+Now add logic to map rows coming out of the database to Java objects (in this case, `Product` objects):

 <pre class="file" data-filename="src/main/java/com/redhat/coolstore/service/ProductRepository.java" data-target="insert" data-marker=" //TODO: Add row mapper here">
     private RowMapper<Product> rowMapper = (rs, rowNum) -> new Product(